Ilija-nik1/text_mods/README.md

 # Text Formatting Toolkit

 text_mods is a Python module for formatting text strings in various ways.
-It includes functions for removing HTML tags and punctuation, replacing words with synonyms, and applying different formatting styles such as bold, italic, and colored text.
+It includes functions for removing HTML tags and punctuation, replacing words with synonyms and applying different formatting styles such as bold, italic and colored text.

 ## Requirements+